roycenainoa/roycenainoa.github.io/essays/unraveling-coding-standards.md

     return sum;}
 ```

 The code block above will compile and correctly calculate the sum of an array when the function is called.
 However, if someone has been programming for a long time and were to view this code block, there are clearly several mistakes if not errors in the code that do not follow coding standards.

+## What is a Coding Standard?

-First of all, what is a coding standard?
+So what is a coding standard?
 From the website [Codacy](https://blog.codacy.com/coding-standards#:~:text=Coding%20standards%2C%20also%20known%20as,and%20facilitate%20collaboration%20among%20developers.), Coding standards, also known as coding guidelines or programming style guides, are rules and conventions that developers follow when writing code.
 These rules define the code characteristics necessary to maintain a uniform codebase and facilitate collaboration among developers.
+Referring to the C code block above again, if a conding standard were enforced on this, here are some issues in the code that would be changed:

+1. Naming: The name of function should be descriptive and reflect what the function does, let's rename it to sumArray.
+Also in Linux Kernel Coding Style, function names typically follow this camelCase convention.
+2. Indention:

+In general coding standards may be ambiguous according to the description, but there are different standards that at